Hunter28-lucky/white_RAT_ethical_2/replit.md

 ## Overview

 WebRAT-Lite is an educational cybersecurity training platform designed to teach ethical hacking, security concepts, and browser-based vulnerabilities in a controlled environment.
-The application simulates various security scenarios while maintaining a clear educational focus with appropriate disclaimers and consent mechanisms.
+The application now features a proper Red Team command center structure where operators can generate links, share them with targets, and gain real-time control over connected clients after obtaining proper consent.
+All activities are educational simulations with comprehensive logging and consent mechanisms.

 ## User Preferences